Five Ways to Improve Your Running While Watching TV

 It’s hard to get through the Christmas and New Year period without spending a lot of time sedentary or eating and drinking.
 But now that we’re into January; it’s time to get moving.
 Whilst the weather is still grim and the over-crowded gym is far from appealing, you can take your workout to the living room floor.
 When your mileage starts to creep up, it’s all the more important to stay on top of your strength and conditioning routine to avoid injury.
 We’ve put together this fail-safe routine that you can do in front of the telly to keep you strong and injury-free into January.

-We spoke to Sarah Ryder, founder of Bear Fitness to get a routine that we can all squeeze in whilst we are training.
+We spoke to Sarah Ryder, founder of Bear Fitness to get a routine that we can all squeeze in while we are training.
 First up, why is it so important?
 “Strength training is a key aspect of any exercise regime and something that is regularly overlooked but the link between being strong and running faster as well as the reduction in injuries is clear.”

-So fit it into your evening whilst you’re catching up on TV, try this.
+So fit it into your evening while you’re catching up on TV, try this.
 Each 1 hour show will have 3-4 advert breaks lasting 4 minutes, that's almost 12 minutes of strength work that will help you get that little bit faster and avoid any injuries!

 1. Single leg bridge